If you’re confused about the question “what is a hedge fund?” you are not alone. Part of their allure is their exclusivity and secrecy.

 Benefits and Risks of Hedge Funds

-Compared to investing index or mutual funds, hedge funds have some unique benefits and risks.
+Compared to investing in index or mutual funds, hedge funds have some unique benefits and risks.

 Benefits of Hedge Funds